-- To ensure that homes of the right types are built to meet the needs of local people; - To not support further large scale house-building and to control the building of any further new small-scale housing in the area.
+- To ensure that homes of the right types are built to meet the needs of local people. - To manage the level and impacts of housing development in the parish in line with the area's environmental and infrastructure capacity and established planning policy.